smly/vscode-fast-kaggle/README.md

 * **Command Palette**: <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> then select "Kaggle: New Dataset" or "Kaggle: New Notebook".

+This command will generate metadata and a plain jupyter notebook.
+It helps you quickly create new notebooks and datasets.

 ### Metadata Validation

 The extension validates the JSON schema of `kernel-metadata.json` and `dataset-metadata.json` files, ensuring your Kaggle dataset and notebook definitions are correct.